-Occasional orienteer Chris Denton of Wellington rejoined in August.
+Chris Denton of Wellington, an occasional orienteer, rejoined.
 Chris won the Light Green course at our Croydon Hill forest league (QOFL) event in December...only to gain "nul points"!
 The moral is, only members of British Orienteering (i.e. members of QO & other registered clubs) can score points in our league.

-Joined on Tuesday, straight into the team for Sunday... in July we welcomed Alan Nesbit, husband of Judy.
+Joined on Tuesday, straight into the team for Sunday...
+Alan Nesbit, husband of Judy.
 The experienced orienteer helped our B team to a good results in the summer relay near Salisbury.
 Alan's gone one better than another recent joiner Richie Holgate, who had to wait two weeks to make his relay team debut!

 Richie and fellow newbies Dave Harrison and Annabel Davis, both of Taunton have all been to our summer Thursday evening training sessions.
 Richie's has been doing one-to-one training with Brian Pearson.
 Both Richie and Annabel were at the summer relay event at Ashton Court, with Richie making a good debut on the Orange course and Annabel helping the juniors.
 Being and M21 and W21 respectively, Richie and Annabel, finally give us a presence in our sport's prime age group categories!

 Both have promising backgrounds...Richie has apparently already enjoyed runs around Braunton Burrows using an OS map while being from the Modica clan, Annabel will surely not be without help in getting started as an orienteer.